NosibleAI/nosible-py/docs/index.rst

 NOSIBLE Client Documentation
 ============================

 Welcome to the NOSIBLE Client package!
-This documentation will give you an in-depth overview of the NOSIBLE search API, and how to harness the power of the NOSIBLE search engine.
+This documentation will give you an in-depth overview of the NOSIBLE Search API, and show you how to harness the power of the NOSIBLE Search Engine.

 Our mission is to be the undisputed **BEST** source of data for artificial intelligence agents operating in the financial services sector.
 Engineered for quant funds and financial innovators